FOR IMMEDIATE RELEASE | September 26, 2023

-Yaël Ossowski, deputy director of the consumer advocacy group Consumer Choice Center, responds:
+Yaël Ossowski, deputy director of the Consumer Choice Center reacted to the lawsuit:

 “Consumers know they’re getting a myriad of benefits with their Prime subscription, whether that’s faster delivery, cheaper prices, or bundled services like data storage and content streaming.
 That’s what consumers want, and why millions buy from Amazon everyday.

 “I think many Americans would be appalled if they learned what Biden’s FTC is proposing with these lawsuits: that Amazon Prime, as it stands, should cease to exist.

 “That the FTC would waste their resources going after an innovative company that consistently offers value for consumers reveals more about the agency’s political grudge than any perceived harm to consumers.
 Consumers have overwhelmingly had their welfare increased because of Amazon’s products and services.
 Government efforts to break that up are harmful to consumers.

 “Behind the U.S. military, Amazon is the most favorable institution in the country, mainly because millions of consumers have had experience with Amazon’s platform, have been employed by the company, or have used their services in any way,” said Ossowski.

 “It is well known FTC Chair Lina Khan has spent her career trying to build an antitrust lawsuit against Amazon, as is revealed in her 2017 article on “Amazon’s Antitrust Paradox, but those efforts fall flat with consumers who benefit and appreciate their services.”